yncat/seika-dll/readme.md

 - number of cells is hardcoded to 40!!!!!!!!!!!!!!!
 - I don't know button names for seika at all, so button name enum isn't good.
 - The original implementation had included seika80 identification, but I did not implement it since I was not able to test.
-- Currently using a third-party library for serial IO (https://www.vector.co.jp/download/file/winnt/util/fh539143.html).
-It's better to use Windows native API for this, but I just cut a coner.

 ## Download